xcat2/confluent-docs/docs/miscellaneous/sshdesign.md

 ## Certificate authority and role in host key trust

 In traditional ssh usage, each time the user connects to a new host, they are prompted and that specific key is added to ~/.ssh/known_hosts.
 This may also be done in /etc/ssh/ssh_known_hosts, to provide that repository system-wide.
-A certificate authority being added to /etc/ssh/ssh_known_hosts extends it's trust over any matching host that has been vouched for by that authority.
-Here is an example where a 4 collective members get added, and the authorities are configured to be allowed to vouch for any name or ip address at all:
+A certificate authority being added to /etc/ssh/ssh_known_hosts extends its trust over any matching host that has been vouched for by that authority.
+Here is an example where 4 collective members get added, and the authorities are configured to be allowed to vouch for any name or ip address at all:

 ```